aobolensk/discbridge/docs/config.md

     password: <user_password>
     room_id: <matrix_room_id>     # Looks like: !opaque_id:domain
     proxy: false                  # optional
-    # To get necessary data for matrix output see backend specific instructions
 ```

 It is possible to add multiple input and output configurations.